berkeley-cs61as/markdown-courseware/textbook/chapter15 5 - Hierarchical Data and calc.scm/section02 Building Hierarchy.md

 like `(cons 1 2)` which returns a pair `(1 .
 2)`.
 We can also use `list` to group an arbitary amount of data together.
 For example if you type `(list 1 2 'bagel 4)` in the interpreter, Racket will print the list `(1 2 bagel 4)`.
-Notice that we can put **any** sort of data inside them, even pairs and lists!
+Notice that we can put **any** sort of data inside them, even other pairs and lists!

 The following call makes a pair of lists: